 She returned to Texas for her last year of high school and took on her first paid writing assignment as PR Rep for JETS (the Junior Engineering and Technical Society).
 The junior engineers she befriended there gave her a lifelong love of science and wordplay.
 She then won an Optimist Club scholarship by writing an essay and got the hell out of Texas for college.
-(She loves Texas, but the way one might love a rich and personable aunt who is constantly expressing disapointment in one's lifetstyle choices).
+(She loves Texas, but in the way one might love a rich and personable aunt who is constantly expressing disapointment in one's lifetstyle choices).

-She attended a small but feisty Catholic women's college in Baltimore which recently rebranded itself to be called the Notre Dame University of Maryland--a tragedy in her opinion--while she was a resident there, it was the College of Notre Dame of Maryland.
+She attended a small but feisty Catholic women's college in Baltimore which recently rebranded itself to be called Notre Dame University of Maryland--a tragedy in her opinion--while she was a resident there, it was the College of Notre Dame of Maryland.
 Yes, really: "CONDOM."

 Studying with the nuns gave her a grounding in all the basic rules of life, and taught her how to successfully break them.
 While she was in attendance, the most common sight on campus was Srs.
 Gerold and Vincent: a pair of bleached-blonde nuns that rode bicycyles and did graphic design.
 One of the sisters looked like Andy Warhol.
 The other had a shaved nape with rat's-tail to her shoulders.